Skip to product information

 Size

-Tissue culture Gillet Chestnut trees grown to 30-40 inches tall and shipped bare root in fall.
+Tissue culture Gillet Chestnut trees grown to ~30 inches tall and shipped bare root in the winter of 2025/2026.
 The trees will be packed for safe shipping and should be removed from the bag and heeled upon arrival and then watered until ready to plant.

 About the Gillet Cultivar

-We deliver trees to growers in all parts of the U.S..
-Before selecting a cultivar for your farm, we recommend speaking with growers in your area, extension agents, or other advisors to select the best cultivars for your specific growing conditions.
+Gillet chestnut trees are cold-hardy and can be grown in USDA zones 5-9.
+However, we recommend speaking with growers in your area, extension agents, or other advisors to select the best cultivars for your specific growing conditions.
+We deliver trees to growers across the U.S., so cannot give good region-specific advice.

 Gillet is not considered "male pollen sterile" so may be used as a pollinizer for other varieties, especially other European x Japanese chestnut (Castanea sativa x crenata) hybrids such as Colossal and Bouche de Betizac.
 For more information on pollinizer selection see our Resources Page.